- Interested in applying to the EU for the 2022 MSCA Individual Fellowships?

-We’re looking for applications in Acoustics/Audio, to undertake a research project of your choice, but which fits within the research strategy of the centre.
+- We’re looking for high quality applications in Acoustics and Audio.
+This is to undertake a research project of your choice but one that fits within the research strategy of Salford’s Acoustics Research Centre.

-The Marie Skłodowska-Curie Postdoctoral Fellowships are funded by the EU.
-The European Commission’s next call will open on 22nd June 2021 and close on 12th October 2021.
-We can offer support and guidance to applicants who successfully go through our internal selection process.
+The Marie Skłodowska-Curie Postdoctoral Fellowships are funded by Horizon Europe.
+We will provide support and guidance to applicants who successfully go through our internal selection process.
 International mobility is essential, you should be moving to UK to take up the fellowship.
 You can be of any nationality.
 Fellowships include personal and career development objectives.
 Applications must therefore be written jointly between the applicant, the prospective supervisor and the host (Salford University).
 You must have a doctoral degree and a maximum of eight years full-time equivalent experience in research.

 Subject contacts for informal discussions